 If the nominee is a minor, the name and email address of the person who is the guardian for the minor nominee must be provided by the person making the nomination.

-The Nominee must not constitute the trustee of a trust (other than one that is a charitable or religious trust) or society, body/corporation, partnership firm, Hindu Undivided Family (HUF) or any other.
+The Nominee should not be constitute the trustee of a trust (expect for charitable or religious trust) or society, body/corporation, partnership firm, Hindu Undivided Family (HUF) or any other.

 Why is it necessary to make a Nomination?

 Making a nomination in a mutual fund is necessary for the following reasons:

 - Clarity of Beneficiary: By nominating someone in a mutual fund, you ensure that there is a clear beneficiary who will receive the proceeds of your investment in case of your demise.
 This eliminates ambiguity and helps ensure that your intended recipient receives the investment proceeds.